"We all benefit when we unplug and connect... practicing these 4 steps is about doing it, not perfecting it."

 As the creator of Mindful Play Yoga I am known for my insight, patience, and ability to connect with each child by engaging them mindfully through play and yoga.
 My passion is to share yoga with kids and families by offering them the tools to feel grounded as they grow, balanced, strong, flexible and learn body awareness to self-regulate emotions.

 Full disclosure as a parent, I do have times when I feel far from mindful or connected.
 When I am feeling far from mindful I know it’s time to stop and listen to my breath.
-We live in a world where everyone including our children are plugged into laptops, phones and often standardized testing preparation and for adults our demanding jobs.
+We live in a world where everyone including our children are plugged into laptops and phones, and often standardized testing preparation and for adults our demanding jobs.
 The breath is the magical reset that allows all of us to hear more.
 When we unplug we reset.
-It’s like a do over.
+It’s like a do-over.
 The breath is the magical reset that allows all of us to hear more.

 We all benefit when we unplug and connect with our children.
 Maintaining a healthy family relationship is an ongoing process of unlocking each other by asking thoughtful questions, being present and taking the time to let each other know we matter.

 This June our family traveled to Switzerland where both sides of my maternal family come from; great grandmother and great grandfather immigrated from Berne and Zurich.
 It was a belated BIG birthday gift and we were all excited for our adventure.
 I had traveled to Switzerland 20 years ago and knew this trip would be very different.
 The trip became an incredible opportunity to practice mindfulness some of it came with ease and some of it was a work in progress like most of life.
 The themes began to emerge: walking, water, gratitude and tune in.

 Walking is amazing because it connects to something you do each day.
 Our connection became walking and exploring.
 When you walk through a city it gives you the opportunity to notice and integrate into your environment.
 Stop sit listen to your environment and notice your breath it’s a game-changer.